 This can include your vision, values, preferred behaviors and work styles, motivations, even the language, habits, and beliefs that fuel success at your organization.
-Many employers find it useful to write a sentence or two about each element, capturing why these things are important and how they support the success of the organization and its people.
+Many employers find it useful to write a sentence or two about each element.
+This helps capture why these things are important and how they support the success of the organization and its people.
 If your company values spirited debate, for example, that should be clearly stated along with why and what that term means to you.

 Step 2: Map these cultural elements to your job descriptions.

-In addition to spelling out the hard skills and previous experience required for a role, your job descriptions should tie back to your company culture.
+In addition to spelling out the hard skills and previous experience required for a role, your job descriptions for talent acquisition should tie back to your company culture.
 You can achieve this by:

 - Identifying specific challenges candidates will face in getting the job done.
 This can provide real insight into your company culture and how work actually gets done.
 These challenges can relate to the preferred work style, communication skills, personality attributes, personal interests and motivations—anything that’s necessary for success in the job and at your company in general.

 - Describing how the job contributes to your company’s overall mission and success.
 This ensures new hires don’t go into their jobs disconnected from the bigger picture and from what drew them to your company in the first place.
 Having a clear understanding of how and why their contributions matter keeps them motivated and engaged in their day-to-day tasks.

 - Crafting a section of the job description that actually describes your culture.
 Remember, candidates are looking for an organization where they’ll fit in.
 Once you’ve given them the specifics of the job itself, tell them about your company culture, including your values, your mission, your leadership and managerial styles, what current employees love about working there, etc.